ddella/PHP8-Nginx/docker-compose.md

 docker compose -f docker-compose.yml --project-name webserver rm -fs
 ```

-## YAML file to start the FakeAPI Server
+## YAML file to start the Web Server
-The `docker-compose.yml` file:
+Following is the `docker-compose.yml` file.
+Refer the the actual file on the Git repo.
+This is only a copy/paste.

 ```yaml
 # docker-compose.yml